keent/libzfl/README.txt

 ### Ownership and License

-ZFL is maintained by Pieter Hintjens and Martin Hurton.
+ZFL is maintained by Pieter Hintjens and Martin Hurton (code) and Mikko Koppanen (build system).
 Its other authors and contributors are listed in the AUTHORS file.
 It is held by the ZeroMQ organization at github.com.

-The authors of ZFL grant you free use of this software under the terms of the GNU Lesser General Public License (LGPL).
+The authors of ZFL grant you use of this software under the terms of the GNU Lesser General Public License (LGPL).
 For details see the files `COPYING` and `COPYING.LESSER` in this directory.

 ### Contributing